Consensys/linea-monorepo/contracts/README.md

 Please see [Testing guidelines](./test/README.md) for in depth testing layout and styling.

-This project uses following libraries
+This project uses the following libraries
 - [PNPM](https://pnpm.io/) as the Package Manager
 - [Ethers](https://github.com/ethers-io/ethers.js/) as Ethereum library
 - [Hardhat](https://hardhat.org/getting-started/) as development environment